eeshvardasikcm/eeshvardasikcm/README.md

 ability to redesign modern software architecture strategies, creatively influenced by Yoga, Ayurvedic health, the pursuit of prosperous and cultured happiness in Artha, and Moksha.

+## The value of Eeshvar Das

+My AyurProject has great potential value as a new type of software that is created using Ayurveda as a foundation.
+AyurProject customers will benefit by AyurProject.

+Ayurveda as a foundation is the principle that will be used to guide customers into becoming capable of using an Ayurvedic Practitioner to guide them into better health.
+Customers may take up their own personal studies of Ayurveda.

+AyurProject is Project Management software that uses Ayurveda as a foundation.
+AyurProject will be able to guide users into becoming able to manage their own projects, and even their own life, using Ayurveda as a foundation.

 ## New with eeshvardasikcm Github

 I have been contacting some people